Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Introduction

 In this work, we analyze ISC in amputee gait with powered prostheses and compare to behavior of able-bodied individuals.
 We present a new method for transforming reported joint angles into elevation angles, which can then be used to assess ISC.
-We hypothesize that joint moments in a transformed elevation angle space will also covary as do the kinematics, and present a novel approach for finding \textit{elevation space moments} (ESM).
-Joint moments in the sagittal plane have been previously shown to be related to one another by the \textit{Total Support Moments} (see \cite{winter_overall_1980,hof_interpretation_2000}).
+We then consider how ISC could be extended to dynamics.
+Joint moments in the sagittal plane have previously been shown to be related to one another by the \textit{Total Support Moments} (see \cite{winter_overall_1980,hof_interpretation_2000}).
 Winter claimed this support moment suggests a compensatory mechanism where joint moments compensate for one another.
-Inspired by this work and the ISC, we evaluate the potential coordination of ESM to assess whether dimensionality reduction exists for moments as well as kinematics in elevation angle coordinates.
+Inspired by this work and ISC, we hypothesize that joint moments in a transformed elevation angle space will also covary as do elevation angles.
+Here we evaluate the potential coordination of \textit{elevation space moments} ESM to assess whether dimensionality reduction exists for moments as well as kinematics in elevation angle coordinates and present a novel approach for finding (ESM).
 We also consider how this dimensionality reduction may be altered in amputee gait.
-Our conjecture, is that a deeper understanding of these phenomena could lead to a unified theory of dynamic coordination that may have potential as a new paradigm for control of powered prosthetic legs.
+Our conjecture, is that a deeper understanding of these phenomena could lead to a unified theory of dynamic coordination with potential as a new paradigm for control of powered prosthetic legs.